iPad 6 Wi-Fi Left Antenna Replacement

 Step 20

-- Slide a fresh opening pick into that gap you just created along the bottom edge of your iPad.
+- Pop a fresh opening pick into that gap you just made at the bottom of your iPad.

-- Gently glide the pick across the antenna, stopping just before the home button.
+- Gently slide the pick over the antenna, but stop right before the home button.

-- Make sure the pick stays to the left of the home button before moving on.
+- Let the pick hang out to the left of the home button before moving on.

 Step 21

-- Pop an opening pick into the little gap you just made.
+- Gently slide an opening pick into the small gap you just made.
+Take it slow and steady—you're doing great!

-- Gently slide the pick under the home button and glide it towards the bottom-right corner, keeping only the tip nestled between the digitizer and the frame.
+- Now, carefully glide the pick under the home button, heading towards the bottom-right corner.
+Just the tip of the pick should be between the digitizer and the frame—precision is key!

 Step 22

-- Slide the pick back in and shimmy it over to the home button, giving that bottom adhesive a proper farewell.
+- Pop the pick back in and glide it towards the home button to fully release that bottom adhesive.

 Step 23